dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 ### Debug the Node.js Web Application Locally ###

 **YOU NEED TO OPEN A SEPARATE COPY OF VISUAL STUDIO CODE FOR THIS SECTION.
-YOU SHOULD LEAVE THE EXISTING INSTANCE OF VISUAL STUDIO CODE OPEN SO YOU CAN EASILY GET TO THE MYRESOURCES.TXT FILE, BUT MAKE SURE THAT THE FOLLOWING STEPS DONE USING A SEPARATE INSTANCE OF VISUAL STUDIO CODE THAT IS POINTING AT THE "_HOLs/WebApp_" FOLDER DIRECTLY.**
+YOU SHOULD LEAVE THE EXISTING INSTANCE OF VISUAL STUDIO CODE OPEN SO YOU CAN EASILY GET TO THE MYRESOURCES.TXT FILE, BUT MAKE SURE THAT THE FOLLOWING STEPS ARE DONE USING A SEPARATE INSTANCE OF VISUAL STUDIO CODE THAT IS POINTING AT THE "_HOLs/WebApp_" FOLDER DIRECTLY.**

 The reason for this is that we are going to be using the Node.js Debugging and Git Integration capabilities of Visual Studio Code in this task to help us debug and deploy our Node.js Web Application.
 These are awesome features built-in to Visual Studio Code, but they require that the "root" folder code is pointing at is both the root the application you wish to debug as well as the root of the git repository you want to manage.
 For that reason, we need to open the **"HOLs/WebApp** folder directly in Visual Studio Code for these steps to work.